 Hollywood's famous Cocoanut Grove nightclub stages a Star Night-only musical revue in which many Hollywood actors attend.
 Staged is the operative word.
-Entertainers include Ted Fio Roit and his orchestra, Eduardo Durant's Tango Band, and the Fancho & Marco Sunkist Beauties.
+Entertainers include Ted Fio Rito and his orchestra, Eduardo Durant's Tango Band, and the Fancho & Marco Sunkist Beauties.
 Leo Carrillo acted as the Master of Ceremonies, and introduces a galaxy of stars from their tables.
 Those higher on the 1935 pecking order, Mary Pickford, Jack Oakie, Arline Judge, Bing Crosby and Gary Cooper, come to the microphone and do a bit...mostly chit-chatting bits.Written by

 Les Adams <firstname.lastname@example.org>

 2 of 2 people found this review helpful.

 Was this review helpful to you?